 Meanwhile, many ideas and phenomena in statistics, machine learning, and functional analysis have a logical flavour.
 Can we turn this hunch into a tool to understand such settings in a new light?

 Together with Bob Atkey and Ekaterina Komendantskaya I am developing quantitative logic in the sense of F. William Lawvere, i.e. as an 'enriched' logic.
-We are starting from a propositional theory, which we dubbed quantitative linear logic (QLL), and we will soon move on to predicate logic.
+We started from a propositional theory, which we dubbed quantitative linear logic (QLL), and we are now moving on to predicate logic.

 We put a strong emphasis on softness, thus relaxing the hard properties of lattice connectives (\(\lor , \land \)) to accomodate more useful quantitative connectives (like \(+\) and \(\times \)).